ParsaHosseinian/Git-tutorial/README.md

 ## ✔️ Usefull for Who?

-- For anyone who wants git as a control version on their projects with no need to remember its commands because you have access to all of them here 😉
+- For anyone who wants to use git as a control version on their projects with no need to remember its commands because you have access to all of them here 😉

 ## ✔️ Author